Eclipse openPASS Working Group Charter

 - service packages.

 The corresponding packages or services have to be offered in advance to and accepted by the steering committee.
-The initial annual participation fee after the foundation for all other openPASS WG members is published in the WG participation agreement and free for non-profit organizations.
+Participation in the working group is free for Guest members.

 If there are no open membership fees left, voluntary donations of man power units by the openPASS WG members are welcome as well.
 Otherwise the requirements packages won't be processed.
 The execution or delivery of the assigned packages are fulfilled independently by the respective member under its full responsibility and on its own expenses.